cortexuvula/MedicalPatientManager/README.md

 3. On client computers:
    - Launch the application
-   - Click the "Configuration" button on the login screen
+   - Go to "File > Configuration" or click the "Configuration" button on the login screen
    - Select "Remote Mode"
-   - Enter the server URL in the format: `http://<server_ip>:5000/` (replace `<server_ip>` with the actual IP address of the server)
+   - Enter the server URL in the format: `http://<server_ip>:5000/api` (replace `<server_ip>` with the actual IP address of the server)
-   - Click Save and restart the application
+   - Click Save and restart the application when prompted
-   - Use the test credentials: username: `admin`, password: `admin123`
+   - Use the default test credentials: username: `admin`, password: `admin123`

-### Testing the Connection
+## Testing the Connection

 The server provides a web interface for testing the connection: